rafathasan/linear-equation-cuda/README.md

 # Parallel Computing with CUDA

-Harnessing the Power of the GPU (CUDA) to Accelerate a Jacobi Algorithm to solving System of Linear Equation.
+Harnessing the Power of the GPU (CUDA) to Accelerate Jacobi Algorithm to solving System of Linear Equation and Benchmarking the Parallel Level Speedup.

 ## Hardware Config